Kenosha, Wisconsin: Media

 The primary newspaper of Kenosha County is the Kenosha News, a broadsheet with circulation of around 23,000 copies.
 Happenings Magazine is an ad-supported entertainment publication distributed at local businesses since 1978.
 They also publish The Smart Reader, Homes Plus, and other seasonal event-orientated magazines.

 Kenosha is considered as part of the Milwaukee television market by A.C.
 Nielsen.
-However, due to the huge influx of commuters to Chicago, Charter Spectrum's Kenosha system carries both Chicago and Milwaukee and Chicago.
+However, due to the huge influx of commuters to Chicago, Charter Spectrum's Kenosha system carries both Chicago and Milwaukee.
 Arbitron classifies Kenosha as part of the Chicago radio market.
 Five major radio stations broadcast from Kenosha: WLIP (CBS Radio) 1050 AM, Gateway Technical College's WGTD (91.1 FM), a member station of the Wisconsin Public Radio News & Classical Music Network, rock WIIL (95.1 FM) and classic hits WWDV (96.9 FM), which simulcasts Chicago-based WDRV (97.1 FM).
 The Kenosha Convention and Visitors Bureau operates WPUR937 (1180 AM), a low-power tourist information station.

-WPXE (Channel 55), the Ion Television owned-and-operated station for the Milwaukee market, is Kenosha's only locally-licensed television station, though in reality it only mentions Kenosha in its legal IDs.
+WPXE (channel 55), the Ion Television owned-and-operated station for the Milwaukee market, is Kenosha's only locally-licensed television station, though in reality it only mentions Kenosha in its legal IDs.
 Its transmitter is located with the Milwaukee PBS tower on Milwaukee's north side, and its studios are based in suburban Glendale, thus it serves the entire Milwaukee television market.
 Kenosha is served by several Chicago-based television and radio stations.

-A local podcast focusing on the city, Ktown Connects, launched in August 2020 and has released over 100 episodes of interviews with many interesting Kenoshans including Mayor John Antaramian, WLIP's Lenny Palmer, Dr. Destruction of Crimson Theater, Kevin Ervin owner of Franks Diner, Jake "The Weather Guy" Hoey, and numerous others.

 Infrastructure

 Transportation

-According to Walk Score, Kenosha is a largely "car dependent" city, with an overall walk score of 45/100 and has "minimal biking infrastructure", with an overall bike score of 49/100, though its downtown central business district has much higher scores, 84/100 and 72/100 respectively.
+According to Walk Score, Kenosha is a largely "car dependent" city, with an overall walk score of 45/100, and has "minimal biking infrastructure", with an overall bike score of 49/100, though its downtown central business district has much higher scores, 84/100 and 72/100, respectively.